natodamus/Quantum-Dots/README.md

 The square and circular calculations reproduce known analytical solutions with small numerical error, while mesh-refinement studies demonstrate convergence of the FEM solutions.

-For equal-area domains, the geometry significantly affects both the ground-state energy and the excited-state spectrum.
+For equal-area domains, geometry significantly affects both the ground-state energy and the excited-state spectrum.
 The circular domain produces the lowest ground-state energy, while changes in symmetry produce distinct degeneracy patterns and eigenfunction structures.

 The independent basis-expansion calculations provide an additional numerical comparison for geometries without simple analytical solutions.